 UNESCO World Heritage

-The UBL holds five sets of manuscripts recognised by UNESCO as documents of universal value and exceptional significance to the world.
-They are included in UNESCO's International World Heritage list of documents (Memory of the World Register).
+The UBL holds seven collections recognised by UNESCO as documents of universal value and exceptional significance to the world.
+Six are included in UNESCO's International World Heritage list of documents or Memory of the World Register, one in the Dutch UNESCO register.

 A seventeenth-century history of the sultanate of Atjeh and the rule of Sultan Iskandar Muda (1583-1636), a national hero in Indonesia.
 The history unfolds against the backdrop of a globalizing world, with Chinese, Portugese and Ottoman-Turkish relations and influences.